JGB276/Transit-Finder-Tool/README.md

 # TESS Transit Finder Script

 A Python script for retrieving and filtering transit observation data from the Swarthmore TESS Transit Finder tool.
-This script helps astronomers identify potential exoplanet transit observations based on customizable parameters and filtering criteria.
+This script helps observers identify potential exoplanet transit observations based on customizable parameters and filtering criteria.

 ## Features